isomerpages/moe-yuhuasec/_useful-information/Direct School Admissions (DSA).md

 <p>Applicants should:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>have a strong passion in music and be able to play a relevantmusical instrument
+<p>have a strong passion in music and be able to play a relevant musical
-for the Concert Band or Harmonica Band.</p>
+instrument for the Concert Band or Harmonica Band.</p>
 </li>
 </ul>
 <p></p>